freenas/freenas-docs/userguide/sharing.rst

 suited for small networks where quick and easy access to the share is more important than the security of the data on the share.

-To configure an unauthenticated CIFS share, click "Wizard", then click the "Next" button twice to display the screen shown in :numref:`Figure %s <create_unauth_cifs_share_fig>`.
+To configure an unauthenticated CIFS share, click :guilabel:`Wizard`, then click the :guilabel:`Next` button twice to display the screen shown in
+:numref:`Figure %s <create_unauth_cifs_share_fig>`.
 Complete the following fields in this screen:

-#. **Share name:** input a name for the share that is useful to you.
+#. **Share name:** enter a name for the share that is useful to you.
    In this example, the share is named *cifs_insecure*.

 #.
-Click the button for "Windows (CIFS)" and check the box for
+Click the button for :guilabel:`Windows (CIFS)` and check the box
-   "Allow Guest".
+   for :guilabel:`Allow Guest`.

 #.
-Click the "Ownership" button.
-Click the drop-down "User" menu and
+Click the :guilabel:`Ownership` button.
+Click the drop-down
-   select "nobody".
-Click the "Return" button to return to the previous screen.
+   :guilabel:`User` menu and select *nobody*.
+Click the :guilabel:`Return` button to return to the previous screen.

 #.
-Click the "Add" button. **If you forget to do this, the share will
+Click the :guilabel:`Add` button. **If you forget to do this, the
-   not be created**.
-Clicking the "Add" button will add an entry to the "Name" frame with the name that you typed into "Share name".
+   share will not be created**.
+Clicking the :guilabel:`Add` button adds an entry to the :guilabel:`Name` frame with the name that was entered in :guilabel:`Share name`.

 .. _create_unauth_cifs_share_fig: